rikenshah/WolfTutor/README.md

 14. Add the `ngrok url` that you noted in previous step under `Interactive Elements` settings in Slack App settings.
 This will tell slack where to send the post request.
 15. Reinstall the app to your workspace.
 And start communicating with the app via direct messages.

+### General flow of the application

+- There are two types of uses in the system, tutors and students.
+(They can be overlapping).
+- Anyone can enroll in the system by choosing so after saying `hi`.
+Note that all the communication is done with the `WolfTutor` bot.
+- Anyone can enroll in the system by saying `become a tutor` and following further instructions.
+- Students can `find a tutor` and `book a tutor` and make a reservation.
+This will also notify the tutor that the reservation is made.
+(Also, it can send email notification as per slack settings of that tutor).
+- Tutoring session is done offline (or online maybe on skype of hangout).
+- On reservation of the session, the points are deducted automatically from the student account and added to the tutor account
+- After the session the student can give review to the tutor, which will be added to tutor profile and later visible to all students.
+- There are bunch of other features, for details see usecases point #5.

 ### Use Cases

 The four major use cases of our application are,